Ueda's peak set theorem for general von Neumann algebras

 The last assertion of the Corollary \ref{co6} is related to the well known Gleason-Whitney theorem in function theory.
 A special case of the following appears in \cite[Theorem 4.1]{BL3} and \cite[Theorem 3.4]{Lis}.
 We can express some of the ideas in those results more abstractly and generally as follows:

 \begin{lemma} Suppose $A$ is a weak* closed subalgebra of a von Neumann algebra $M$.
-Then $A + A^*$ is weak* dense in $M$ iff there is at most one normal Hahn-Banach extension to $M$ of any normal weak* continuous functional on $A$. \end{lemma}
+Then $A + A^*$ is weak* dense in $M$ if and only if there is at most one normal Hahn-Banach extension to $M$ of any normal weak* continuous functional on $A$. \end{lemma}

 \begin{proof} ($\Rightarrow$) \ Choose $a \in {\rm Ball}(A)$ such that $\varphi(a) = 1$, and let $e$ be the left support of $a$, which is the support of $aa^*$.
 We may suppose that $\varphi \in M_*$ and that $\psi$ is another normal Hahn-Banach extension of $\varphi_{|A}$.
 We have so that $|\varphi|(e^\perp) = 0$.
 Hence $|\varphi| e^\perp = 0$ and $\varphi e^\perp = 0$.
 Similarly $\psi e^\perp = 0$ and $(\varphi - \psi)e^\perp = 0$.
 Next note that $\varphi a$ is contractive and unital, so positive.
 Similarly for $\psi$, and so $(\varphi - \psi) a$ is a selfadjoint normal functional.
 It vanishes on $A$, hence also on $A+A^*$ and on $M$.
 From this it is easy to see that $(\varphi - \psi) e = 0$.
 So $\varphi - \psi = (\varphi - \psi) e + (\varphi - \psi) e^\perp = 0$.